Events & Programs

 - Members: $5.00 Non-members: $8.00

 We meet near the main parking lot.
-If you arrive late we are typically by the pond for the first 15-20 minutes before heading out.
+If you arrive late we are typically by the pond for the first 15-20 minutes before heading into the West Meadow.

 Become an Audubon Citizen Scientist!
 Join local experts for a survey of the marsh for the many different types of plants and insects, including butterflies and dragonflies.
 We will have a training session before we head out.
 Participants can choose plants or insects to survey.
 After the surveys the two groups will reconvene and discuss their results.
 The data collected will be compared to previous surveys and will serve as an indicator of the health of the marsh.